meshery/meshery/docs/pages/guides/troubleshooting/meshery-operator-meshsync-troubleshooting.md

 title: Meshery Operator, MeshSync, Broker Troubleshooting Guide
 permalink: guides/troubleshooting/meshery-operator-meshsync
 language: en
-abstract: This documentation provides comprehensive guidance on troubleshooting in Meshery Operator, MeshSync and Broker, ensuring you can address common issues efficiently.
+abstract: Comprehensive guidance for troubleshooting Meshery Operator, MeshSync and Broker deployments under various scenarios.
 type: guides
 category: troubleshooting
 ---

+{% include alert.html type="info" title="What is Meshery Operator?" content="<a href='/concepts/architecture/operator'>Meshery Operator</a> controls and monitors the lifecycle of components deployed inside Meshery-managed Kubernetes clusters.
+Learn more about <a href='/concepts'>Meshery's architecture</a>." %}

+This guide offers comprehensive for troubleshooting instructions for [Meshery Operator]({{site.baseurl}}/concepts/architecture/operator) and its custom controllers, [MeshSync]({{site.baseurl}}/concepts/architecture/meshsync) and [Broker]({{site.baseurl}}/concepts/architecture/broker).
+Follow the steps outlined in this document to ensure a smooth Meshery deployment.

 {% include alert.html type="dark" title="Meshery Error Code Reference" content="Have specific error with an error code?
 See the <a href='/reference/error-codes'>Meshery Error Code Reference</a> for probable cause and suggested remediations." %}

-There are common issues Meshery users may face while operating the [Meshery Operator]({{site.baseurl}}/concepts/architecture/operator) and its custom controllers, [MeshSync]({{site.baseurl}}/concepts/architecture/meshsync) and [Broker]({{site.baseurl}}/concepts/architecture/broker), that can be resolved by performing specific actions.
-This documentation aims to empower users by providing a set of troubleshooting tools and actions.

 ## Understanding the Status of Meshery Operator, MeshSync, and Meshery Broker

-The following table describes the various states of MeshSync and Meshery Broker and their implications.

-**MeshSync:**
+Each Meshery Operator controller offers a health status that you can use to understand their current health in your deployment.
+Their health statuses and meanings are described below.of MeshSync and Meshery Broker

+### MeshSync Health Status

 - **ENABLED:** Custom Resource present.
 MeshSync Controller is not connected to Broker.
 - **DEPLOYED:** Custom Resource present.
 MeshSync Controller is present but the state is not RUNNING or ERRDISABLE, though